Candles

 Bath salts

-For those who still have a bath tub in their home and enjoy a long soak at the end of a busy day, will benefit from the wonderful colours that bath salts are made with.
+Those who still have a bathtub in their home and enjoy a long soak at the end of a busy day will benefit from the beautiful colours bath salts are made with.
+A collection of colours in clear candle jars can brighten up any bathroom and make it feel homely and relaxing.

 Reusing candle jars

-Bath salts are still used for a relaxing soak so make them look more inviting to use by storing them in a candle jar
+Bath salts are still used for relaxing soaks, so store them in a candle jar to make them look more inviting.

 Batteries